sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.markdown

 - Select all occurrences (^ + ⌘ + G)

 I have listed the default shortcuts on Mac.
 You can find the Windows and Linux equivalents on the [reference page][Shortcuts Reference].
 They have even shortcut lists where they compare different lists to one another.

+### Built-in Terminal

+Why would you leave the IDE to use the command line if you have one inside it?
+Webstorm has a built-in terminal that supports multiple sessions, and you can access with a hotkey.

+### Summary

+We have gone through many different features that can speed up development and make you more productive.
+It is up to you whether you use them or not.
+The most important thing is to know about them.
+If you are starting to use a tool, learn about it.
+If you are developing with it for a while recheck its features in an orderly manner.
+Because you become more productive by mastering the tools you use.

 [Webstorm]: https://www.jetbrains.com/webstorm/
 [Live Templates]: https://www.jetbrains.com/help/webstorm/using-live-templates.html